 Catch a trout for your BBQ at Bessy Beck Trout Farm.

-Visit the ruins of Pendragon Castle in the Mallerstang Valley, via the Tommy Road (shown on the map in the link).
+Visit the ruins of Pendragon Castle in the Mallerstang Valley, via the scenic Tommy Road.
 There must be few castle ruins left so much to themselves as this one - you almost feel as if you discovered it yourself!
 Scenic route.
 No entry fee.

 WALKS FROM THE CAMPSITE

 Directly from your tent there are many hill and valley walks to choose from: